Searching for Invariant Solutions to Wall-Bounded Flows using Resolvent-Based Optimisation: Conditioning of the Optimisation

-Equation~\eqref{eq:hessian-expansion} represents an eigendecomposition of the Hessian, directly linking its spectrum to the resolvent of $\mathcal{L}{\bm{u}^*}$.
-The eigenvalues of $\bm{H}\omega$ are the squared inverse of the resolvent's singular values ($\mu_i = \sigma_{\omega i}^{-2}$), and their corresponding eigenmodes are identical to the resolvent response modes.

-Therefore, the condition number $\kappa(\bm{H}_\omega)$ is primarily governed by the smallest retained singular value when the expansion is discretised.
-This relationship provides an optimal strategy for preconditioning since truncating the resolvent expansion to remove modes with the smallest singular values, one selectively eliminates the largest, most problematic eigenvalues from the Hessian.
+Equation~\eqref{eq:hessian-expansion} represents an eigendecomposition of the Hessian, directly linking its spectrum to the resolvent of $\mathcal{L}_{\bm{u}^*}$.
+The eigenvalues of $\bm{H}_\omega$ are the squared inverse of the resolvent's singular values ($\mu_{\omega m} = \sigma_{\omega m}^{-2}$), and their corresponding eigenmodes are identical to the resolvent response modes.
+Therefore, the condition number of the discretised operator $\kappa(\hat{\bm{H}}_\omega)$ is primarily governed by the smallest retained singular value when the expansion is discretised.
+This relationship provides an optimal strategy for preconditioning since by truncating the resolvent expansion to remove the modes with the smallest singular values, one selectively eliminates the largest, most problematic eigenvalues from the Hessian.
 This optimally reduces the condition number, as it precisely targets and removes the directions associated with the strongest growth in the residual.
+In \citet{mons2021} the authors attempted to derive an methodology to determine optimal sensor placement for data assimilation.
+Their formulation lead to a similar relationship to \eqref{eq:hessian-product} relating the Hessian operator of their problem to the resolvent of their linearised dynamics.
+The fact that this relationship appears in both this work and \citet{mons2021}, despite the different objectives, is indicative of the role the resolvent has in modelling the higher order sensitivities in these types of optimisation problems.

-A key limitation is that these optimal resolvent modes depend on the linearised operator $\mathcal{L}_{\bm{u}^*}$ evaluated at the unknown minimum.
-Consequently, they cannot be used directly as the optimisation proceeds.
-The sensitivity of resolvent modes to the base flow remains poorly characterised, beyond the established dependence of singular values on the base flow \citep{brandt2011}.
+A key limitation is that these optimal resolvent modes depend on the linearised operator $\mathcal{L}_{\bm{u}^*}$ evaluated at an a priori unknown minimum.
+Thus, to be able to derive the modes used in \eqref{eq:hessian-expansion} the solution has to be known before the optimisation.
+Therefore it appears that this does not provide a useful method for improving convergence rates.
 We posit, however, that the higher-order modes exhibit universal structure, independent of the base flow, due to the dominance of viscous dissipation at small scales.
 This is favourable, as \eqref{eq:hessian-expansion} indicates that rejecting these higher-order modes is the principal method for improving the Hessian's condition number.
+It should be noted that the sensitivity of resolvent modes to the base flow used for the linearisation remains poorly characterised, beyond the established dependence of the singular values in \citet{brandt2011}.

 To demonstrate that rejecting higher order resolvent modes improves the convergence rate of the optimisation, we perform a series of optimisations starting from a perturbed state close to S3 from section~\ref{sec:rpcf} and \ref{sec:equilibria} at $\mathit{Re}=50$.
 The optimisation is performed using progressively fewer resolvent modes to generate the low-order model.
 The modes used are the same as those used in section~\ref{sec:equilibria}, derived by linearising about the laminar base flow.
 The results of these optimisations are shown in figure~\ref{fig:traces-vs-modes-EQ2}.